spotlightpa/poor-richard/content/news/2022-05-18-SPLRESULTS.md

 He also supports banning on abortion with no exceptions, as well as expanding natural gas drilling and access to private schools and charter schools using taxpayer funds.

 He has promised that as governor he would issue executive orders on his first day in office to ban “critical race theory” — a concept often taught in law schools that has become a catchall term for curriculum on racism — and to bar trans women from playing women’s sports.
 He has also suggested he would deploy the Pennsylvania National Guard to Philadelphia to fight crime “as a last recourse.”

+{{<picture src="external/7kenmbvshdfy12bphbvzs665dm.jpeg" description="Josh Shapiro, who has held elected office at the local or state level for the past two decades, ran unopposed in this year’s primary." caption="Josh Shapiro, who has held elected office at the local or state level for the past two decades, ran unopposed in this year’s primary." credit="TOM GRALISH / Philadelphia Inquirer">}}

 Shapiro, who has held elected office at the local or state level for the past two decades, ran unopposed in this year’s primary.